 We issue invoices six business days after the end of the trade week in which the awards are made.
 Until the invoice is issued and paid, the market deposit remains reduced.

 Table 2 shows an example of the market deposit management process for letters of credit.
-Looking at the figures, you that the letter of credit deposit is reduced by 10% of the award amount until an issued invoice is paid.
+Looking at the figures, you’ll notice that the letter of credit deposit is reduced by 10% of the award amount until an issued invoice is paid.

 Table 2: Letter of Credit Management Deposit